 We also produce high quality TV pieces.
 Through our editor Sumit Bose’s decades of experience at the BBC we are able to deliver great quality, editorially independent short films for an audience of energy professionals.
 We tend to do on average around three of these a week and they are a fantastic way of engaging with our audience.
 Our tv is not only award winning but also incredibly engaging and entertaining.
 We use the highest production values to bring the story of energy to life.

 The final link in our media chain is interaction between our readers and members and we encourage this through webinars, seminars and other special events such as our very successful annual conference Energy Live which takes place every November and the Energy Live Consultancy Awards (or TELCAs), which take place in June.
 We can also create bespoke events for our partners which have been original and prove a fantastic return on investment.

 The key to our success in all our events, has been our ability to organise well structured, highly appropriate content and get high profile speakers to whom energy professionals want to hear and ask questions.

 We have a database of 30,000 + energy professionals that work for organisations that are large energy users and with whom we engage with weekly with the ELN news email.
 This is made up of:

 • 75% private sector

-In the last 12 months, on the ELN website we have a monthly average of just over 14,300 unique visitors to our website.
-Just over 6,400 of these are confirmed I&C Energy users (direct traffic from the weekly email to the 30,000+ database).
+In the last 12 months, on the ELN website we have a monthly average of around 23,000 unique visitors to our website, a figure that continues to grow.
+Around 40% of these are confirmed I&C Energy users.

 We can help you in a number of ways.
 Our key specialisations are